YoungScienza/ML-Projects/README.md

 In case you need more info about them:
   - Email: giovanniesp456@gmail.com
   - LinkedIn: https://www.linkedin.com/in/giovanni-esposito-854858202/

 # Projects:
+## LLM app for PDF documents processing using retrieval techniques :bookmark_tabs:
+This is my master thesis project on information extraction using LLMs and RAG.
+In this project I am building a web application where you can upload insurance documents.
+Once you have done that, you can use the chatbot function to ask questions to the LLM about the submitted documents.
+N.B.
+This is a simplified version that I developed after submitting my Master's thesis project and that I am using as a demo because the original material, along with all the testing and fine-tuning material, is copyrighted by the company.

 ## Automated Machine Learning: Meta-Learning for XGBoost hyperparameters
 This project focuses on developing a meta-learning approach to optimize hyperparameters for the XGBoost algorithm.
 By leveraging a large dataset of XGBoost configurations evaluated across numerous classification tasks, the goal is to predict the best configurations for new classification problems.